What is a debtor?

 - Your creditor can seize collateral assets or sue you to garnish your wages for certain unpaid debts.

-- You can’t go to prison for failing to pay a consumer debt, but you may be charged with a crime if you fail to appear in court for any hearings related to your debt.
+- You can’t go to prison for failing to pay a consumer debt, but you can get charged with a crime if you fail to appear in court for any hearings related to your debt.

 Debtor definition

-“Debtor” is a broad term that refers to any individual or entity that borrows money (a person who takes on a debt is also called a borrower).
+“Debtor” is a broad term that refers to any individual or entity that borrows money (a person who takes on a debt is also called a “borrower”).
+Once you take out a loan for something such as a car, home, educational expenses or medical bills, you become a debtor.

 Debtor vs. creditor

-To evaluate the likelihood of a debtor paying back a debt, creditors usually do a thorough review of a potential borrower’s finances before lending money.
+Before lending money, a creditor evaluates the likelihood that a debtor will pay back the debt.
+To do this, they do a thorough review of the potential borrower’s finances.
 This often includes getting a copy of the debtor’s credit report and evaluating factors like the debtor’s:

 - Credit score